Steve-Fenton/astro-accelerator/src/pages/features/search.md

 You can place markdown content in your search page that will appear above the search form.

-## Search dialog

-You can enable a search dialog, which will open a modal dialog to perform the search without leaving the page.

-This is enabled with the [search feature flag](/features/flags/#search).

-When enabled, the search can be opened by clicking on the element with the class "search-icon" or using `CTRL` + `SPACE`.

-## Search data

-The search URLs in `search.json` are fully qualified, which means you can ingest the data into an alternative search technology.

-For example, you could read this file into elastic search or a similar technology.

 ## Synonyms

 You can catch typos, alternate spellings, initialisms, differences between British and American English using the synonyms file.

 Add a JavaScript file called `/public/js/synonyms.js` (next to the `search.js` file) to switch search terms where necessary.
-For example, to change "licence" to "license", or "cod" to "call of duty".
+For example, to change "licence" to "license", or "BDD" to "behaviour driven development".

 The file uses a simple dictionary: